 Suddenlink also announced today that it is increasing certain other residential Internet speeds at no additional cost to customers.

-Edwards added that local business owners also have access to the new Gigabit service, along with customized services that Suddenlink has offered for many years and that are capable of multi-Gigabit speeds.
+Strong added that local business owners also have access to the new Gigabit service, along with customized services that Suddenlink has offered for many years and that are capable of multi-Gigabit speeds.

-As part of Operation GigaSpeed, Suddenlink introduced a first phase of Internet speed increases in Tyler late last year.
+As part of Operation GigaSpeed, Suddenlink introduced a first phase of Internet speed increases in Victoria late last year.
 In addition to launching the 1Gigabit Internet service today, residential high-speed Internet customers with current download speeds up to 75 and 100 Megabits per second (Mbps) are being moved to services with download speeds up to 100 and 200 Mbps, respectively, at no added charge.
-Suddenlink’s standard residential Internet download speeds in Tyler are now up to 50, 100, and 200 Mbps, along with the now available up to 1 Gig service.
+Suddenlink’s standard residential Internet download speeds in Victoria are now up to 50, 100, and 200 Mbps, along with the now available up to 1 Gig service.